Tag Archives: mindfulness

 Any form of art we create, has its own life, which is carried by those who receive it with any of their senses.
 Its life lies in connection with a memory, feelings, a recognition of, and a relation to past experience(s) of the person who is engaging with it, be it via visual or auditory (or taste etc) stimulation.
 We are human beings.
 What makes us truly human, in my opinion, is our ability to FEEL.
 Emotions, feelings, are part of our human experience.

 A very important side note: Our souls don’t ‘feel’.
 Our souls are a distinct energy which allows us to develop a spiritual awareness during our human experience.
 We are able to ‘recognize’ souls we’ve met in a previous life or those souls we are inherently connected to (i.e. soul mates).
 But our souls, even at the moment of recognition of another, do not have the experience of FEELING.
-But our humanity does.
+However, our humanity does.
 Our souls simply experience an elevation of the vibrational frequency of their energy at this time.
 That’s something we as humans can FEEL as part of our human experience, but our souls just have an energy ex/change.
 That is all.

 Why am I talking about art, souls and the ability to feel as part of our human experience??
 Because of a song I just stumbled upon.
 Yes, it’s that deep.
 Why am I going to the extreme of writing a blog post about it?
 Because it matters and because I recognize our human tendencies of getting caught up in emotions which can subsequently lead to an emotional roller coaster ride.
 Remember Adele’s Someone Like You?
 Whitney Houston’s I Will Always Love You?
 Or even bits of Rihanna’s Stay ft.
 Mikky Ekko?
 If experienced in a misinterpretation, rather in a state of being that is in an uncentered emotional turmoil, those songs could lead to a prolonging of (or the creation of) an attachment to a feeling which is fleeting, as all feelings are.
 ALL FEELINGS ARE FLEETING.
 This song, to me, is a more mature, aware, grownup, male version.
 Oh you’re wondering what song I’m talking about?
 Read on, please. 🙂